BE WELL GARDENS

 • two major divisions: central & peripheral nervous system

-• without the nervous system NO other systems would be able to function
+• without the nervous system no other systems would be able to function

 Central Division: